scoconno/scoconno.github.io/Teaching/Examined/Ethics/Handout.md

 For convenience, let us say that this amounts to the claim that there are no objective moral truths, i.e., there are no general and universal moral truths (see above for definition)

 The argument for Cultural Relativism is called the *Cultural Differences Argument*.
 There are different ways of formulating the argument.
-You can find one on p.140 of the textbook.
+You can find one in ch.3.2 of the textbook.
 I include an alternative formulation here.

 **Cultural Differences Argument**